 Signed the act of his funeral surgeon La Baume, Joseph Huet and Jacques Bourdon, all inhabitants of Boucherville.

-How did Catherine Gladu give food to the 4 young mouths that surrounded her table?
+How did Catherine Gladu feed the 4 young mouths that surrounded her table?
 History has left us a touching fact, which still questions us.
 The 3 July 1708, the widow Pagési resigns herself to engage her son of 12 years, Jean-Baptiste, "during five years", in the service of Louis-Odet Piercot, Sieur de Bailleul, teaches in foot "in the troops of the marine ".
 The soldier promised to treat his young servant humanely, to feed him and to maintain his clothes, clothes and shoes "according to his condition during the said time".
-After 5 years of service, Jean-Baptiste will come back with a brand new "mazamet hood", panties, a fashionable tapabord, 6 country liners, 2 pairs of shoes, etc. Nine years later, day to day, the 3 July 1717, Jean-Baptiste passed his marriage contract with Mr.-Anne Ondoyer.
+After 5 years of service, Jean-Baptiste will come back with a brand new "mazamet hood", panties, a fashionable tapabord, 6 country canvas shirts, 2 pairs of shoes, etc. Nine years later, day to day, the 3 July 1717, Jean-Baptiste passed his marriage contract with Mr.-Anne Ondoyer.
 He had gone to good school of life.

 As for Catherine Gladu, she agreed to remarry only the 1er December 1715.
 Antoine Boyer, known as Lafrance, a native soldier of the Ile de Ré, was his second husband.
 Together they lived a happy and peaceful life.
 Antoine was buried in Montreal, the 2 March 1745; Catherine, November 23 1737, at the age of 72 years.